hodgef/apiker/README.md

 </div>

-## Features

-- Easy routing & state management
-- Basic JWT-based Auth (register, login, refresh token, delete user)
-- Automatically updates [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects) migrations, classes and bindings so you don't have to.
-- Get and set object state easily. e.g: `await state().get(paramInCommonObj);` or `await state("MyObjectName").put({ myParam });`

-**New**:
-- Rate Limiting
-- Firewall support (IP bans with Cloudflare Firewall)
-- Ability to send emails (with Sendinblue)
-- Simple Admin panel
-- User geolocation
-- Logging handlers

-# 📦 Installation & Usage
+# 📦 Install & Use

-Using Apiker is a breeze.
-You can create an API with only 3 lines of code:
+With Apiker, you can create an API in only 3 lines of code:
 ```js
 import { apiker, res } from "apiker";
 const routes = { "/users/:id/hello": () => res("Hello World!") };